open-contracting/standard/docs/guidance/map/pre-qualification.md

 > ...identify, prior to solicitation, suppliers or contractors that are qualified.

-The model law requires procuring entities to publish an invitation to pre-qualify.
+The model law obliges procuring entities to publish an invitation to pre-qualify.
 The invitation needs to specify the criteria and procedure for assessing the qualifications of suppliers.
 Much of the information that would usually appear on an invitation to tender is provided on the invitation to pre-qualify.

 The procuring entity assesses the qualifications of the suppliers based on their responses.
 Only pre-qualified suppliers can take part in the later proceedings.